Jerrysuper123/event-bite/README.md

 The left diagram - site map

-- User through landing page could navigate to three main pages
+- User through the landing page could navigate to three main pages

 1. events on the calendar
 2. events on the map